PERFECTION 500 HEATER WICK INSTALLATION

 Use a slender blade knife, like a fillet knife, and slip it between the wick and the central air pillar.
 Work the blade all the way around the central air pillar to loosen anything holding the wick to the tube.
 Then grab the WICK CARRIER with your fingers or even pliers - on opposite sides of the wick carrier - and pull the wick straight up and out.

-TO INSERT A NEW wick made in England
+TO INSERT A NEW WICK

 5. Remove new wick from carton and straighten out folded-in ends of wick.